Chisom Chikatara: Gokulam Kerala

+Al brega murassas after staying out for two (2) years because his father's death.

+which the contract is till end of the season.

 International career

 Chikatara was a part of the Nigeria national team that played at the 2016 African Nations Championship.
 In Nigeria's first group stage match versus Niger, he was substituted on in the 58th minute and bagged a hat-trick.
 The match ended in a 4–1 win.
 He was awarded "Man of the Match".
 In the second group stage match against Tunisia he also came from the bench to put his name on the scoreboard before Tunisia's Ahmed Akaïchi equalised.
 Chikatara made a third substitute appearances in the third group stage match, a 1–0 defeat to Guinea, while Nigeria failed to proceed to the next round of the competition.

 Style of play

 A quick, and agile right-footed striker, Chisom is primarily known for his outstanding pace, mobility, and athleticism as a footballer, as well as his striking power, and his strength, despite his young age;